karnawis/my-gatsby-starter/README.md

 # to do

+- check npm or yarn? like 'style-components didn't work with just yarn add, it worked with npm install'
 - use gatsby styled-component globalstyle.js
 - social media branch and react renderer
+- enhance SEO like Chris's blog
 - check whether to use node 12 or 14, Gatsby is asking for 14, how it is not compatible with many packages like font awesome, eslint..etc
 - resolve `gatsby develop` or `npm develop`
 - check node, npm, and yarn versions > upgraded